Free Home Repair Assistance for Low-Income & Disabled

 Low-income families can sometimes find more flexible home repair assistance from local charities and churches.
 However, their resources may be limited because they rely on donors and tithing.

-Charities near you that help with home repairs are better suited for problems not targeted by government programs.
-For instance, water damage from slowly leaking pipes, windows, and roofs might be something a non-profit might be better suited to fix free of charge.
+Local ministries might help with home repair and are better suited for problems not targeted by government programs.
+For instance, a non-profit might be better suited to fix water damage from slowly leaking pipes, windows, and roofs free of charge.

 Project-Based